 I’m not sure what it is about wreaths that I love so much.
 They can be very basic like a fresh pine wreath that’s only green or a brightly colored poinsettia ribbon wreath (like this one here.)

-Be sure to scroll down this post to check out all the other wreaths from the 12 Days of Holiday Ideas Blog Hop and to enter the fantastic giveaway!
+Be sure to scroll down this post to check out all the other wreaths from the 12 Days of Holiday Ideas Blog Hop.

 The Christmas decor that I really adore, more than wreaths, are stars and snowflakes.
 I love both stars and snowflakes for holiday decor because they can be carried over, into January, past the New Year.

 THIS POST CONTAINS AFFILIATE LINKS MEANING IF YOU CLICK ON ONE AND MAKE A PURCHASE, THIS BLOG MAY RECEIVE COMPENSATION, AT NO ADDITIONAL COST TO YOU.
 PLEASE SEE THE POLICY PAGE FOR FULL DISCLOSURE.

 Layering different sized of wooden stars gives a dramatic effect!
 Of course the gold and silver foil helps too!
 Did you seen the gold leafed Christmas tree decor that I made last year?
 This gold and silver foiled star wreath matches those trees perfectly!

 Of course adding the gold and silver leaf to the stars is pretty easy.
 Just spray the stars with the spray adhesive (do it outside because it’s stinky!)
 Let the adhesive dry for a few minutes so it becomes tacky.
 Then lay the stars, sticky side down on to the foil.
 Remove the excess foil and use it for the other stars.
 It’s a little messy, but a lot of fun!